rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 interested to know if rereading Chapter 4 clears up that confusion.
 /Carol -->

-Refer back to the "String Slices as Arguments" section of Chapter 4 for more discussion about why these are the arguments we want.
+Refer back to the “String Slices as Arguments” section of Chapter 4 for more discussion about why these are the arguments we want.

-If we try to implement the `longest` function as shown in Listing 10-20, it won't compile:
+If we try to implement the `longest` function as shown in Listing 10-20, it won’t compile:

 <span class="filename">Filename: src/main.rs</span>